VeronicaAndersen/Case-MeFit/README.md

 ```
 REACT_APP_API_URL=<api url placeholder>
 ```
-Replace placeholders with your api key and api url.
+Replace placeholders with your api url.

 ## Usage
 Enter the following in the terminal to start the application: